hustcer/musd/README.md

 </div>

+`musd` is a MUSic Downloader, and that's why it was named as `musd`.

 ## Installation

 You need to have `cargo` been installed, if you haven't installed it yet here is a [guide](https://www.rust-lang.org/tools/install) for you.